-Details of the related party transactions were set out in Notes 37 to the consolidated financial statements.
-Details of any related party transaction which constitute continuing connected transaction not exempted under Chapter 14A of the Listing Rules are disclosed below, while other related party transactions do not constitute connected transactions.
+Details of the related party transactions were set out in Note 36 to the consolidated financial statements.
+Details of any related party transaction which constitute continuing connected transaction not exempted under Chapter 14A of the Listing Rules are disclosed below, while other related party transactions (save for the purchase of utilities from Chengshan Group which was fully exempted from the disclosure requirements under Chapter 14A of the Listing Rules) do not constitute connected transactions.